lingui/js-lingui/website/docs/ref/react.md

 #### Plurals

-If you cannot use [@lingui/macro](/docs/ref/macro.md) for some reason(maybe you compile your code using just TS instead of babel), you can render plurals using the plain Trans component like this:
+If you cannot use [@lingui/macro](/docs/ref/macro.md) for some reason, you can render plurals using the plain Trans component like this:

 ``` jsx
 import React from 'react';